gitchking/EcoTube-FreeYoutubeMP3Downloader/replit.md

 ## Overview

-EcoTube is a high-performance YouTube to MP3 conversion web application featuring a modern comic-style UI with eco-friendly aesthetics.
-The application provides fast, reliable video-to-audio conversion with optimized processing times (15-30 seconds), multiple quality options, and an intuitive user experience designed around sustainability themes.
+EcoTube is an ultra-high-performance YouTube to MP3 conversion web application featuring a modern comic-style UI with eco-friendly aesthetics.
+The application provides lightning-fast, reliable video-to-audio conversion with optimized processing times (5-8 seconds for normal 5-10 minute videos), multiple quality options, and an intuitive user experience designed around sustainability themes.

 ## System Architecture